rupeshpadhye/star_notary_token_dapp/README.md

 # ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
 **PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.

-### ToDo
-This Starter Code has already implemented the functionalities you implemented in the StarNotary (Version 2) exercise, and have comments in all the files you need to implement your tasks.

 ### Dependencies
 For this project, you will need to have: